 The Confederation of European Forest Owners (CEPF) is the umbrella association of national forest owner organisations in Europe.
-Representing family forestry in Europe, CEPF promotes the values of sustainable forest management, private property ownership and the economic viability of the forest sector.
+Representing private forest owners in Europe, CEPF promotes the values of sustainable forest management, private property ownership and the economic viability of the forest sector.

 Based in Brussels, CEPF is a non-profit organisation, representing the interest of nearly 16 million forest owners.
 These are private individuals, families and cooperatives, which take care of approximately 60% of the European forest area.